Hamlet chicken processing plant fire: Criminal proceedings and litigation

 Lawyers flocked to Hamlet after the fire, and by December 1991 most survivors' and victims' families had retained attorneys.
 By early 1992, over 100 lawsuits had been filed against the Roes and Imperial.
-Roe declared personal bankruptcy and underwent proceedings in bankruptcy court beginning in August 1992, claiming in court that he had no cash or assets of significant value.
+Emmett Roe declared personal bankruptcy and underwent proceedings in bankruptcy court beginning in August 1992, claiming in court that he had no cash or assets of significant value.
 This assertion was ultimately confirmed by the court.
 Victims' legal teams then focused their efforts on obtaining payments from Imperial's insurers: American International Group, U.S. Fire Insurance Company, and Liberty Mutual.
 Liberty Mutual paid out workers' compensation, but the three insurers initially refused to pay out more because plant conditions were so unsafe.
 By December 1992, a settlement was reached awarding $16.1 million to the victims; payouts of $175,000 to $1 million were awarded for individual wrongful death claims; settlements ranging from $2,500 to over $1 million were awarded in 77 injury cases.
 Survivors and their families filed another suit in 1993 against 41 other companies, including Stein (the fryer manufacturer) and Kemlite (the ceiling tile producer), for contributing to the disaster.
 The judge eventually awarded the plaintiffs $24 million, of which each got $35,000 to $70,000 after deducting court expenses.

 One group of plaintiffs sued Hamlet's municipal government, claiming that the fire department had failed to inspect the plant and that delays on the day of the disaster had contributed to the death toll.
 With the support of the city council, city insurer Harleysville Group settled and paid the plaintiffs $250,000 to $500,000.
 Others sued the North Carolina Department of Labor, alleging that negligence by the state entitled victims to compensation pursuant to the North Carolina Tort Claims Act.
 The North Carolina Supreme Court ultimately ruled in a 5–2 vote that, though the department's failure to inspect the Imperial plant was neglectful, it was "not the kind of negligence for which damages can be collected".